tanchuanxin/cz4045_assignment_2/q2_reference_codebase/README.md

     `drive.mount('/content/drive')`<br>
     `%cd 'drive/*path to q2_reference_codebase*'`
 2. Pre-trained models have been included in /models directory and can be loaded in to test testdata set.
-3. In the first code cell, edit the parameters['layers'] and parameters['relu'] in order to choose your model, and uncomment out parameters['reload']=False in order to train the model you have chosen.
+3. In the code cell with initialised parameters, edit `parameters['layers']` and `parameters['relu']` in order to choose your model
+4. Uncomment out `parameters['reload']=False` in order to train the model you have chosen.